 How Long Does it Take to Get a Divorce in Arizona?

+Some people ask how long does it take to get a divorce in Arizona.
+We are going to answer that question for you.
 One of your goals in an Arizona divorce should be to get through the process as quickly as possible without sacrificing what is important to you, your children, and your financial future.

 The reason we tell our clients our goal is to get them through the process as quickly as possible is that we understand we gain a competitive advantage against other attorneys if we can accumulate, analyze, and are prepared to present all of the evidence in support of our clients’ position much faster than opposing counsel.
 The other reason is that we want to save our clients the expense of prolonged litigation.